 Ashley Vela of Barking Vows pet handling service in Omaha builds on that advice:

 - Select a person who knows your pet and/or has experience handling a pet like yours.
 Choose someone who is not in your wedding party; this way, the handler can be totally focused on the responsibilities of dealing with the pet.

 - Be sure the handler is equipped with poop bags and cleaning products if your pet will be indoors.

 - Consider having your pet professionally groomed a day or two before the ceremony so it looks its best.

 - Discuss the photos you’d like with your pet, either alone or with you and others.
 Your photographer and handler can work together to get the shots.
 If your pet will tolerate wedding clothes and-or a floral crown or collar, have your handler adjust them so they look great for photos.

 - Have treats available.
 This can be key to keeping your pet on its best behavior.

-Hoffman also recommends adding time if you want pets in your photos.
-“They are worse than children when it comes to paying attention, and sometimes it can take awhile to get a good shot.”
+- Add time for your photos.
+Pets can be worse than children when it comes to paying attention, and sometimes it can take awhile to get a good shot.